gabesparks/github-npm-sourcing-guide/README.md

 })();
 ```

-**To install:**
-1. Right-click your bookmarks bar and select **Add bookmark**
-2. Name it something like `Their PRs`
-3. Paste the script above as the URL
+**To install:** Right-click your bookmarks bar, add a new bookmark, paste the script as the URL.
-4. Go to any GitHub profile and click it

-Shows all PRs: open, closed, and merged.
-Because closed PRs still tell a story.

 ---

-## Finding the Right Repos to Target
+## Finding the Right Repos

-Both tools are only as useful as the repos you point them at.
-A few ways to find good ones:
+Both `repofinder.js` and `recruit.js` automate this, but good inputs make better outputs:

-**Ask your hiring team.** During intake, ask: *"Which libraries or tools does your team use or respect?"* Those repos attract exactly the kind of people you're looking for.
+**Ask your hiring team.** During intake: "Which libraries or tools does your team use or respect?"
+Those repos attract exactly the people you want.

-**Check strong candidates you've already found.** See which repos they contribute to, then run `sourcer.js` against those.
-You'll find their neighbors.
+**Check strong candidates you already have.** Which repos do they contribute to?
+Run the tools against those.

-**Use GitHub topic search.** Try [github.com/topics/nodejs](https://github.com/topics/nodejs), `topic:react`, `topic:web3`, `topic:kubernetes`.
-Filter by most stars or most forks.
+**Use GitHub topic search.** [github.com/topics](https://github.com/topics) filtered by most stars or most forks.

-**Follow the dependency trail.** Look at what your product actually depends on, then find who builds and maintains it.
+**Follow the dependency trail.** Find out what your product depends on, then find who builds it.

 ---